 Across several key dimensions, manufacturers apply a less strategically rigorous approach to managing cyber risk than do other industries.

-% organisations that have taken each action above
+% organizations that have taken each action above

 Base: All answering: Manufacturing. n=173 (2019); Other industries n=877 (2019)